Albanian leader's Serbia visit signals progress and challenges

 "All Serbs should know that my prime minister is Edi Rama, not Vucic," said Zija Saqipi, a 51-year-old ethnic Albanian who works as a driver in Switzerland but said he had returned to Serbia just for Rama's visit to the southern town of Presevo.

-Kosovo declared independence in 2008 and is recognized by over 100 countries, including Albania and most Western powers, but not Serbia or its big-power backer Russia.
+Kosovo declared independence in 2008 and is recognised by over 100 countries, including Albania and most Western powers, but not Serbia or its big-power backer Russia.

-(Additional reporting by Benet Koleka in Tirana; Writing by Matt Robinson and Andrew Heavens)